Leaders

 Teaching Overview

-This term we are studying the gospel of John, in both Bible studies and at The Bible Talks.
-We pray this will grow our trust of Christ and equip us to bear witness to him, so that others might Meet Jesus.
+This term we are studying the book of Revelation, in both Bible studies and at The Bible Talks.
+We pray this will grow us in patient endurance, following the Lamb who has conquered by his blood.

-In week 1, there will be a pre-written study on John 1:1-18 to help you get started for the term.
+In week 1, there is a pre-written study on Rev 1 to help you get started for the term.

 Bible Studies: Walk up